 In light of the Covid-19 pandemic, and in a departure from previous academic years and previously published information, the University has had to change the delivery (and in some cases the content) of its programmes, together with certain University services and facilities for the academic year 2020/21.

 These changes include the implementation of a hybrid teaching approach during 2020/21.
 Detailed information on all changes is available at: https://www.surrey.ac.uk/coronavirus/course-changes.
 This webpage sets out information relating to general University changes, and will also direct you to consider additional specific information relating to your chosen programme.

 Prior to registering online, you must read this general information and all relevant additional programme specific information.
 By completing online registration, you acknowledge that you have read such content, and accept all such changes.

-Students will explore how tradition, influence and parody have worked to develop musical theatre to its situation in the early 21st century.
-Through the investigation of the development of the genre, students will identify and discuss various influences on contemporary and historically seminal pieces of theatre.
+Students will explore how tradition, parody and form have worked to develop musical theatre to its situation in the early 21st century.
+Through the investigation of the development of the genre, students will identify and discuss various influences on historical and contemporary pieces of theatre.

 Guildford School of Acting

 TRINGHAM Anna (GSA)

 Number of Credits: 15